Skip to content

 2020-01-05 False False False False

-As you see, smart broadcasting is 💎 when it comes to merging information.
-See broadcast to learn more about broadcasting principles and new exciting techniques to combine arrays.
+As you can see, smart broadcasting is 💎 when it comes to merging information.
+See broadcast to learn more about broadcasting principles and new ways to combine arrays.

 Flexible indexing

-Broadcasting many big arrays consumes a lot of RAM and ultimately makes processing slower.
-That's why vectorbt introduces a concept of "flexible indexing", which does selection of one element out of a one-dimensional or two-dimensional array of an arbitrary shape.
-For example, if a one-dimensional array has only one element, and it needs to broadcast along 1000 rows, vectorbt will return that one element irrespective of the row being queried since this array would broadcast against any shape:
+Broadcasting many large arrays can use a lot of RAM and eventually slow down processing.
+That's why VBT introduces the concept of "flexible indexing", which selects one element from a one-dimensional or two-dimensional array of any shape.
+For example, if a one-dimensional array has only one element and needs to be broadcast along 1000 rows, VBT will return that one element regardless of which row is being queried, since this array would broadcast against any shape:

 >>> a = np.array([1])